Law enforcement should not be confronted with dangerous big cats! Federal legislation will end this problem.

 - An estimated 10,000 to 20,000 big cats are owned as pets or maintained in ill-equipped roadside zoos and traveling exhibits in the United States.
 Nobody knows for sure how many because no government agency tracks the animals.

-- Since 1990 there have been over 740 dangerous incidents involving big cats – tigers, lions, cougars, and others.
-Five children and 16 adults have been killed and scores of people have been mauled.
+- Since 1990 there have been over 770 dangerous incidents involving big cats – tigers, lions, cougars, and others.
+Five children and 20 adults have been killed and hundreds of people have been mauled.
 Big cats pose a serious threat to public safety and the safety of law enforcement officials who must come face to face with these dangerous cats when they escape or attack.

 - Private possession and breeding of big cats contributes to illegal international wildlife trafficking.
 The illegal trade in big cat parts like bones and skins is big business and there is no way to know how many U.S.-born cats are disposed of or when their parts enter the black market trade.